ahernandez214/ahernandez214.github.eoo/README.md

-### 3. Which of JJ's 3 channels have the most views?
+### 3. Which of JJ's 3 channels has the most views?

 | Rank | Channel Name | Total Views (B) |